henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 The issue is that some packages depends on `SomeJsonLib 1.0` and others on `SomeJsonLib 2.0`, but as they are both called `SomeJsonLib` you can only install one of them.
-I havn't found a way around this, and I don't even know how a way around this would even work.
+I havn't found a way around this, and I don't even know how a way around this would work.

 Someone smarter than me will hopefully find a way.
 Alternatively, library authors will have to support all versions of a library,